aws-samples/aws-codedeploy-appspec-assistant/README.md

 ### Run validator script without having to deal with Golang

-You can download the pre-built binary from this repo
+You can download a pre-built binary from this repo

 Linux:
 ```